markg85/config/README.md

 2. link the mpv folder to ~/.config/mpv

 ## Install NVIM configs
-1. Remove (or rename) your ~/.config/mpv folder
+1. Remove (or rename) your ~/.config/nvim folder
-2. Link the nvim folder to ~/.config/mpv
+2. Link the nvim folder to ~/.config/nvim
 3. Run nvim and type ":PlugInstall" to install all the plugins.

+To update the plugins, type ":PlugUpdate" or refer to the "vim-plug" documentation.

 All custom plugins/themes/whatever are in the clone/custom folder.